 - Stage 6: Digital Twin

-We see at least six stages of digital transformation based on current technologies.
+We see at least six stages of digital transformation in real estate, based on current technologies.

 In stage one, building and facility managers rely on stand-alone tools and manual procedures to manage dispersed information.
 Cost data might be collected as paper invoices filed away in a desk drawer, while HR data is stored in separate Excel files across different computers, or business information might be gathered into various databases.
 Problems are addressed reactively because spread-out information and responsibilities make it difficult to anticipate issues before they arise.

-To gain better control over management issues, stage two might involve a light version of an IWMS, such as Axxerion GO!
+To gain better control over management issues, stage two might involve a light version of an IWMS.
 With fewer functions and lacking the extensive configurability of a full IWMS, such an application nevertheless centralizes and structures data and helps to establish standard workflows that bring structure and efficiency to an organization.
 This, in turn, allows management to become more proactive.
 Such an IWMS Light solution is well-suited for small organizations with relatively straightforward management needs that want to gain the efficiencies and benefits of digitization without the complexities and costs of a full IWMS.

 The third stage in digitalization is a full IWMS like Axxerion and MCS.
 As with the light version, the IWMS centralizes information across the organization, with the ability to control who accesses which components, but adds more modules and configuration options.
 The IWMS connects to a variety of service provider and end-user touchpoints, carrying the benefits of better management to the full organization.
 For medium and large organizations, a full IWMS is invaluable.
 The level of customization, configuration, and integration with other corporate systems might vary, but the potential to bring together the full range of modules for real estate, workplace, facility services, and other functions, allows managers to track, benchmark, and improve processes and outcomes across the whole organization.
 This allows managers to drive proactive improvements in performance and cost.

-Stage four takes the effort to optimize processes further, focusing on such things as life-cycle costs and long-term planning.
+Stage four of real estate digital transformation takes the effort to optimize processes further, focusing on such things as life-cycle costs and long-term planning.
 Products like O-Prognose, for example, enable extensive optimization of maintenance planning, bringing together functionalities around inspection, planning, and developing insights that are rooted in deep, specialist knowledge.

 The first four stages tend to rely on manual data collection (even if automated processes can push information to different business units).
 Stage five, on the other hand, elevates the entire model with automated data collection using IoT devices.
 By monitoring space, utilization, comfort, and other aspects of buildings at a truly granular level, Smart Building technologies like Cobundu drive new insights into the way assets are being used.
 These platforms can guide management with dashboards while also improving service delivery and end-user support.
 This technology is ideal for organizations undergoing significant change or that are seeking to drive further optimization of workflows, but given the greater cost, it may not be cost-effective for smaller organizations.